zouharvi/uds-snlp-tutorial/language-properties/main.md

 \end{gather*}
 :::

-How do these two formulae relate to each other?
+How do these two formulas relate to each other?

 TODO